AdrianPrados/ElasticFastMarchingLearning/README.md

 To be used on your device, follow the installation steps below.

 **Requierements:**
-- Matlab 2021b or higher
+- Matlab 2020b or higher

 ## Install from source
-Firstly, clone the repository in your system.
+You can clone the repository on your system.
 ```bash
 git clone https://github.com/AdrianPrados/ElasticFastMarchingLearning.git
 ```